-The mere existence of local knowledge, or connections within the local community, will not normally be sufficient to meet the test.
-There must be some factor that might positively harm the Member's ability to judge the public interest objectively.
-The nature of the matter is also important, including whether a large number of people are equally affected by it or whether you or a smaller group are particularly affected.¶ shall give no regard to the interests of the Council itself, aside from receiving relevant representations on this issue.
+20. APPLICATIONS SUBMITTED BY THE LOCAL AUTHORITY OR BY ANOTHER PUBLIC AUTHORITY shall give no regard to the interests of the Council itself, aside from receiving relevant representations on this issue.
 Members who were part of the Authority's decision to apply for the licence, or who express a view in respect of such an application, shall not serve on the relevant committee to determine the application.